For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 The lady in brown describes falling in love with Toussaint L'Ouverture finding Toussaint in the library near the train tracks.
 The lady in brown talks about entering a contest to see which "colored child" could read 15 books in three weeks and the lady in brown won, but she was disqualified because she went into the adult reading room and read about Toussaint instead of reading the children's books.
 The lady in brown became obsessed with Toussaint despite the fact that he was dead.
 He was her "secret lover at age 8".
 The lady in brown wanted to run away to go to Haiti with Toussaint.
 On her journey the lady in brown meets a young boy whose name is Toussaint Jones.
-The lady in brown feels likes she's met her real-life Toussaint and she leaves with him.
+The lady in brown feels likes she has met her real-life Toussaint and she leaves with him.